 Delicious and fiery Szechuan food at a great price.
 Try the tripe (it’s better than I thought it would be)!
-Be warned, though: the food here is really spicy!.
+Be warned, though: the food here is spicy!.

 Yuba (105 E 9th St)

 My favorite sushi place in the city, this little restaurant is easily missed.
-I visit here too often — so often they gave me cake on my birthday and call me up when they have special offers.
+I visit here too often — so often they gave me a cake on my birthday and call me up when they have special offers.
 Don’t miss the uni or the tuna.

 Sao Mai (203 1st Ave)

 A great Vietnamese place located near my apartment, this place serves pho that rocks my world.
-The portions are huge here and, according to my friend, who is an expert in all food Vietnamese, this place is authentic.
+The portions are enormous here and, according to my friend, who is an expert in all food Vietnamese, this place is authentic.

 S’MAC (345 E 12th St)

 A mac-and-cheese shop that takes the traditional dish and makes it even better.
 It’s heavenly, cheesy goodness.
 Their 4-Cheese and Cheeseburger are my two favorites.
-The fact that this place is around the block from my house has become a problem, though — I’m eating there too often and may be getting a S’MAC belly!
+The fact that this place is around the block from my house has become a problem, though — I’m eating there too often and maybe getting a S’MAC belly!

 Bare Burger (153 8th Ave)